Post-Operative Instructions for Oral Surgery

 Your oral surgeon and our team have done everything possible to provide you with the best anesthetic and surgical care.
 However, the ultimate success of your operation now depends on correct post-operative management.
 Be sure to follow your post-operative instructions carefully.
-Should any undue reactions or complications occur, please notify us at 602-996-2600.
+Should any undue reactions or complications occur, please notify us by calling the office.

 The Day of Surgery

 - SWELLING: There is swelling associated with any surgical procedure.
 In an attempt to minimize the swelling which may occur later, use an ice pack ½ hour on and ½ hour off for the first 24-48 hours following surgery.
-Nibble on crushed ice or hold ice water in your mouth over the area of surgery.
+Nibble on crushed ice or hold iced water in your mouth over the area of surgery.
 The maximum amount of swelling usually occurs on the third or fourth day after surgery.
-Thereafter, s welling will slowly subside.
+Thereafter, swelling will slowly subside.
 Note: Swelling can last 1-2 weeks

 - PAIN: It is normal to have some discomfort following surgery.
 The prescription pain medication should be taken before the anesthetic wears off.
 Make sure to take the medication with 4-8 oz of liquid and some food.
 This will assure rapid assimilation in the body and minimize irritation to the stomach.

 - BLEEDING: Expect minor bleeding and some “oozing” from the operative site, which may take place for several days.
 However, excessive bleeding should be controlled.
 Place a piece of gauze or dry tea bag directly on the wound.
 Hold firmly for one hour by closing the teeth.
-Sit upright and remain quite.
-Apply an icepack to your cheek on that side.
-If pressure doesn’t help, do not become alarmed or excited, most bleeding after oral surgery is more scary than serious.
-Should active bleeding persist, call 602-99602699.
+Sit upright refrain from vigorous activity.
+Apply an icepack to the cheek of the treated area.
+If pressure doesn’t help, do not become alarmed.
+Bleeding after oral surgery is typically more scary than serious.
+Should active bleeding persist, call the office.

-- DIET: Drink plenty of liquids; dehydration must be guarded against when having oral surgery.
+- DIET: It’s important to drink plenty of liquids to avoid dehydration after having surgery.
 Do not use straws.
-Vitamin supplements will help during the healing period.
-If you are diabetic, maintain as normal diet as possible, take your medications as usual, and monitor your blood sugar.
+Vitamin supplements will help during the healing process.
+If you are diabetic, maintain a normal diet, take your medications as usual, and monitor your blood sugar.

 - ACTIVITIES: It is normal to go home and sleep for several hours after a general anesthetic.
 Do not drive the day of surgery if you have had a general anesthetic or intravenous sedation.
 Pamper yourself – you just had surgery.
 Keep physical activity down to a minimum for the first week and slowly return to normal activities.

-- PRESCRIPTIONS: Take your prescriptions faithfully as directed.
+- PRESCRIPTIONS: Take your prescriptions precisely as directed.
 If you have been placed on an antibiotic, it is important that you take ALL of the medication as directed.
 Do not take Ibuprofen/Motrin and the narcotic pain pill at the same time.
 Space them 3 hours apart.
 Please note that antibiotics may interfere with birth control pills; use another form of birth control during that cycle if taking antibiotics.
-Take any regularly scheduled medications (for diabetes, high blood pressure, etc.) on a regular schedule, unless advised to do other wise by your oral surgeon or your physician.
-If you have any reaction to the medication prescribed to you, please contact 602-996-2600.
+Take any regularly scheduled medications (for diabetes, high blood pressure, etc.) on a regular schedule, unless advised to do otherwise by your oral surgeon or your physician.
+If you have any reaction to the medication prescribed to you, please contact the office.

 The Day Following Surgery and Thereafter